yojee/yojee-developer-portal/docs/guides/api-v3-v4-order-guide.md

         <td>order_items</td>
         <td>array</td>
         <td>Y</td>
+        <td>A list of items that belongs to an order.
+Each item contains an order item information. <br/>
+        For example: description, quantity, dimension, container details etc.</td>
     </tr>
     <tr>
         <td>order_steps</td>
         <td>array</td>
         <td>Y</td>
+        <td>A list of steps which will contain information and time requirements for respective tasks.<br/>
+        For example: address, pickup/dropoff time windows, contact information.</td>
     </tr>
     <tr>
         <td>order_item_steps</td>
         <td>array</td>
         <td>Y</td>
+        <td>A list of objects that link order_items to order_steps.
+In this section, it indicates the step_group and step_sequence of an order.</td>
     </tr>
     <tr>
         <td>order_step_groups</td>
         <td>array</td>
         <td>Y</td>
+        <td>Contains grouping information of an order.</td>
     </tr>
 </table>